OpenTimer/Parser-SPEF/README.md

 }
 ```
 After the parse succeeds, you can retrieve the parsed data stored in the parser.
 To compile this example, store
-the code in `example.cpp` and use the command:
+the code in `example.cpp` and type the command:

 ```cpp
 g++ -std=c++17 -I Parser-SPEF/ example.cpp -lstc++fs